bansalmit02/DummyLibraryManagement/README.md

 ## col362 project IIT DELHI

+Using Flask Web Application Framework for backend and PSQL for database.

+**psycopg2** for connecting backend to database.
+We had to do raw query that's why we are using thie package.

 **Following things are required before running this library management.**
 1. First activate python environment
 ```